prrvchr/pyrdfa3/README.md

 pyRdfa distiller/parser library.
 The distribution contains:

 - ./pyRdfa: the Python library.
 You should copy the directory somewhere into your PYTHONPATH.
-Alternatively, you can also run the

-    `python setup.py install`
+  Alternatively, you can also install from [Test Python Package Index](https://test.pypi.org/project/pyRdfa3/) with command:

-  script in the directory.
+    `pip install --index-url https://test.pypi.org/simple/ pyRdfa3`

 - ./scripts/CGI_RDFa.py: can be used as a CGI script to invoke the library.
   It has to be adapted to the local server setup, namely in setting the right paths